Skip to main content

 Eastside Athens offers one of the most budget-friendly paths into homeownership while keeping you close to shopping and daily needs.

-• Housing: Mix of older ranches, townhomes, and more affordable single-family homes compared to in-town neighborhoods.
+• Housing: Mix of older ranches, townhomes, and more affordable single-family home with multiple bedrooms.

 • Amenities: Big-box retail, grocery stores, and restaurants clustered along Lexington Road and the Eastside corridors.